Acceptor#

 Best practices#

-• Always check return values for errors
+• Always check return values — methods return -1 on failure

 • Set certificates before calling create() for TLS acceptors